Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 Questioning Your Sexual Orientation or Gender Identity

 Coming out can be a difficult process for many young LGBT+ people.
 For some people, the most difficult part of the coming out process is coming out to themselves and accepting their sexuality, especially for people who grew up in an environment where LGBT+ people were not widely accepted.
 Because there is still so much stigma surrounding gay, lesbian, bisexual, and transgender people in certain communities, it can be difficult to admit to yourself that you may be attracted to people of your own gender or that you might be questioning your gender identity.
 If you feel shame because of your feelings, you may wonder if you actually are actually gay, lesbian, bi, or trans, or if you are simply “confused.”
 If you were raised in a homophobic family, you will likely be reluctant to accept this part of your identity and may be tempted to continue to live in denial.
-It is normal to feel this way when you first begin to wonder about your sexual orientation or gender identity, but it is important to learn to accept yourself for who you for the sake of your own happiness.
+It is normal to feel this way when you first begin to wonder about your sexual orientation or gender identity, but it is important to learn to accept yourself for who you are for the sake of your own happiness.

 How Do I Know I’m Not Just “Confused?”

 If you grew up in a family or in a community where LGBT+ people were commonly accused of being “confused,” you might wonder if your own feelings are valid, or if you, too are actually just confused about your sexual orientation or gender identity.
 How can you know if you really are gay/lesbian, bisexual, transgender, or simply just "confused" about your orientation or gender?

 If you are a man and find yourself attracted only to other men, you are likely gay.
 Likewise, if you are a woman, and are attracted only to other women, you are likely a lesbian.
 If you find that you are attracted to men, women, and perhaps people who identify outside of the gender binary, you are likely bi or pansexual.
 It is as simple as that.